 The Institute for Humane Studies can help you continue your career in academia.
-Our Hayek Fund for Scholars gives students financial support as they move into a new academic job and beyond.
+Funding from IHS gives students financial support as they move into a new academic job and beyond.
 You can use your funding to help pay costs associated with presenting at conferences, submitting manuscripts, traveling for interviews, and other financial needs associated with your academic job hunt.

-We also offer Career Development Seminars (CDS) led by highly regarded faculty members to better position you in a highly competitive job market.
-Offered at academic conferences or over a weekend, CDS hosts mock interviews and provides help with writing a CV, navigating the job market, and publishing
+We also offer Career Support for Scholars led by highly regarded faculty members to better position you in a highly competitive job market.
+Offered at academic conferences, we host mock interviews and can provide help with writing a CV, navigating the job market, and publishing

 Schools want someone prepared and confident.
 Prepare yourself and treat a job interview like it is an actual job.
 You will be glad you did when you wow them with your preparedness, thoughtful answers, and in-depth knowledge of the role and the school.

 Sources: David Laibson’s job market tips.
 7 Campus Interview Tips.